Synod process is “….” Francis is told

-Pope Francis, Friday, said he was told the synod process was an “impolite word.”
+Pope Francis on Friday said he was told the synod process was an “impolite word.”

-The comments directed at the pope came as he entered the Vatican audience hall for a meeting where he responded to some questions and concerns raised by the synod process.
+The comments, directed at the pope, came as he entered the Vatican audience hall for a meeting.

-Francis said that as he entered the Vatican audience hall for the meeting, someone—using an Argentinean phrase that is not very polite, nor is its translation in Italian, told him that the whole synod process is ‘creating a mess’.
+Francis said as he entered the Vatican audience hall for the meeting, someone – using an Argentinean phrase that is not very polite, nor is its translation in Italian – told him that the whole synod process is ‘creating a mess’.

 Quick to reply, the pope observed that if the synod is “a blank, Pentecost morning was even worse.
 It was total disorder.”